eugenia1984/english/glossary.md

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> A

+- **a bit**: is used to indicate a small amount or degree of something.
+For Example:

+`I was a bit tired after the long day.` -> Here, a bit emphasizes that the speaker was slightly tired, but it wasn't extreme.

+This phrase is commonly used in informal contexts to soften statements or describe minor degrees of feelings or situations.
+In this dialog, James is admitting that the situation was slightly stressful but not overwhelming.

 - **a couple of**: is a casual way of saying two or a small number of.
 It's often used in conversation to indicate a small quantity of something.

 - **access card**: refers to a card that gives the holder permission to enter or access a specific place.